Share

 Types of Debt Commonly Faced

 - Credit Card Debt: In New York City, the share of credit card debt that is newly delinquent has risen to over 2.5% post-pandemic.
-This is a significant concern for many residents.
+This is a significant increase for many residents.

 - Mortgage Debt: New York State holds the highest mortgage delinquency rate among its peer states, at 0.9%.

-- Student Loan Debt: This continues to be a growing burden, especially for younger residents.
+- Student Loan Debt: Student loans continue to be a growing burden, this is especially the case for younger residents.

 Factors Contributing to High Debt Levels